anchore/enterprise-client-go/pkg/enterprise/docs/KubernetesInventoryPods.md

 ### NewKubernetesInventoryPods

-`func NewKubernetesInventoryPods(uid string, name string, ) *KubernetesInventoryPods`
+`func NewKubernetesInventoryPods(uid string, name string, namespaceUid string, ) *KubernetesInventoryPods`

 NewKubernetesInventoryPods instantiates a new KubernetesInventoryPods object This constructor will assign default values to properties that have it defined,